eebbesen/mpls-food/README.md

 gradle build --scan
 ```

-The test suite includes end-to-end tests that require the app running at http://localhost:8080.
+The test suite includes Chromedriver-based end-to-end tests that require the app running at http://localhost:8080.
 You can exclude end-to-end tests by running
 ```bash
 gradle build --scan -PexcludeTests=**/endtoend*